Addooo/Addooo.github.io/_posts/2019-11-10-a-rop-project.markdown

 In the last semester i attended the computer security course, and since i had to do a project i made a simple program to exploit with a rop chain in order to explain how return oriented programming works.
 Here i will explain everything about.
-During my presentation i started talk about the fact that during the excution of a program memory is under the constraint Write XOR Execute.
+During my presentation i started talk about the fact that during the excution of a program the memory is under the constraint Write XOR Execute.
 Part of the memory that i can write i cannot execute and viceversa.
 And so is here where Return Oriented programming come in action, with this technique when a program is vulnerable for example to a buffer overflow i can still execute malicious code even if i can't upload the shellcode directly in the stack.
 Supposing to work on a x86 architecture, i have on the stack the base pointer and after that the return address of the function (see the image below).